-Usually, the person is conscious, medicine is given to control pain and to cause the person to relax to the point of being nearly unconscious during the procedure.
+Usually, the person is sedated.
+If the person is conscious, medicine is given to control pain and to cause the person to relax to the point of being nearly unconscious during the procedure.

 After cardioversion, the person's heart rate and blood pressure are monitored.

-after cardioversion, the heart may be at greater risk of going back into a fast
+Additional drugs to help prevent heart rhythm problems from recurring (antiarrhythmic drugs) may also be given before and after the procedure.
+If antiarrhythmic drugs are not used after cardioversion, the heart may be at greater risk of going back into a fast heart rate.

 After cardioversion, you may take a blood thinner, such as warfarin, for a few weeks to prevent dangerous blood clots.

 Also, it is used in nonurgent situations to convert atrial fibrillation or atrial flutter to normal heart rhythm.

 How Well It Works

 Electrical cardioversion of the heart is very effective.
 Most people who receive cardioversion return to normal sinus rhythm immediately after the procedure.1

 Risks of the procedure include the following:

 - A blood clot may become dislodged from the heart and cause a stroke.
 Your doctor will try to decrease this risk by using anticoagulants or other measures.

+- The procedure may not work.
 Additional cardioversion or other treatment may be needed.